Asgaros/asgaros-forum/readme.txt

 * Moderators, Permissions & Usergroups
 * Widgets
 * RSS Feeds
-* Easy Color Customization
+* Easy Appearance Customization
 * Mobile Theme & Theme Manager
 * Multilingualism
 * Multiple Instances
 * Multisite Compatibility

+= Installation =
+* A new forum-page is automatically created during the installation
+* Add this page to your menu so your users can access your forum
+* Thats all!

 == Installation ==
-* Download `Asgaros Forum`.
+* Download `Asgaros Forum`
-* Upload the plugin files to the `/wp-content/plugins/asgaros-forum` directory or install the plugin directly via the WordPress plugins screen.
-* Activate the plugin via the `Plugins` screen in WordPress.
+* Activate the plugin via the `Plugins` screen in WordPress
+* A new forum-page is automatically created during the installation
-* Create a new page for your forum, add the `[forum]` shortcode to it and save the page.
+* You can also add a forum to a page manually by adding the `[forum]` shortcode to it
-* Add this page to your sites menu so you can access it.
+* Add this page to your menu so your users can access your forum
-* On the left side of the administration area you will find a new menu called `Forum`.
+* On the left side of the administration area you will find a new menu called `Forum` where you can change the settings and create new categories & forums
-* Configure your options and create the categories/forums there.
-* Done!
+* Thats all!

 == Frequently Asked Questions ==
 = I cant see content or modifications I made to the forum =